THEosusi/tutorial-LicenseFinder/LicenseFinder/step0.1/text.md

-## What is LicenseFinder?
+## What is LicenseFinder

 LicenseFinder is an open-source tool, which can find all the software licenses for dependencies.
-It scans your project’s dependency definitions, identifies what licens you're using, and spits out a report showing all the licenses hiding in there.
+It scans your project’s dependency definitions, identifies what license you're using, and spits out a report showing all the licenses hiding in there.

-License Finder supports multiple package management tools like pip, npm, Bundler, maven etc. You can find the full list here:
+LicenseFinder supports multiple package management tools like pip, npm, Bundler, maven etc. You can find the full list here:
 https://github.com/pivotal/LicenseFinder

 LicenseFinder also offers the advantage of easy integration into CI/CD pipelines.